Generating documentation

 ///documentation for the following item.//!documentation for enclosing item (also works with file modules).

-the /// and //! comment prefixes are supported.
+The /// and //! comment prefixes are supported.

 Item linkage